Civil union

-A civil union (also known as a civil partnership) is a legally recognized arrangement similar to marriage, primarily intended to provide legal recognition for same-sex couples.
+A civil union, also known by a variety of other terms, is a legal recognition of a relationship.
 Civil unions grant some or all of the rights of marriage, with child adoption being a common exception.
+Many jurisdictions with civil unions recognize foreign unions if those are essentially equivalent to their own; for example, the United Kingdom lists equivalent unions in the Civil Partnership Act 2004 Schedule 20.
+The marriages of same-sex couples performed abroad may be recognized as civil unions in jurisdictions that only have the latter.

 Civil unions have been established by law in several mostly developed countries in order to provide legal recognition of relationships formed by same-sex couples and to afford them rights, benefits, tax breaks, and responsibilities.
 In 1989, Denmark was the first country to legalise civil unions; however, most other developed democracies did not begin establishing them until the 1990s and early 2000s.
 In Brazil, civil unions were first created for opposite-sex couples in 2002, and then expanded to include same-sex couples in 2011.
 In the majority of countries that established same-sex civil unions, they have since been either supplemented or replaced by same-sex marriage.
 Civil unions are viewed by LGBT rights campaigners as a "first step" towards establishing same-sex marriage, as civil unions are viewed by supporters of LGBT rights as a "separate but equal" status.

-Many jurisdictions with civil unions recognize foreign unions if those are essentially equivalent to their own; for example, the United Kingdom lists equivalent unions in the Civil Partnership Act 2004 Schedule 20.
-The marriages of same-sex couples performed abroad may be recognized as civil unions in jurisdictions that only have the latter.